tlietz/hangman-elixir/notes.md

 and the arguments are represented as a list.

 `sleep` is rarely used in actual code.
 If you are using it, try to think about a better way.

+## Runtime vs. Implementation Divide

+Applications can be structured such that the runtime and implementation code is seperated.

+The environment in which the code runs include the following.
+It kicks off the processes, monitors them, etc. Basically the server itself.
+In our case, it is anything in the `runtime/` directory:

+- process structure
+- configuration
+- error handling
+- scaling

+The code that implements the business logic include.
+In our case, it is anything in the `impl/` directory:

+- problem specific code
+- algorithms
+- data strcutures
+- Anything that is unit tested

+In elixir, an `application` is something that starts itself automatically and manages its own lifecycle.
+This means that the application can choose to restart itself in the event that it crashes.

+## Project to Application

+An elixir project can be a plain library, which is just the code, and has no independent existence.

+As soon as that library can run its own process and has its own state, it becomes an application.
+This includes implementing the following:

+- write a module to start processes
+- tell runtime where to find this module

+A typical application is usually a hybrid; having code that runs in the context of its own processes, and also code that is called directly from other applications, and code which runs in their processes.
+The latter is the interface from the application to the outside world.

+## How to Decide between putting code in the processes runtime repo vs. the application logic impl directories?

+First, think about ownership of state.

+If the code needs to persist some state, then it will need to be in a process.
+State can only be accessed by code that is executing, and so that code will need a process on which to run.

+If the code is just mutating data, then it is likely to be a pure function.
+This function does not maintain state; it receives it as a parameter, then forgets when it exits.

+Second, functions are easier than processes.
+The more stuff you can put into the `impl` tree, the easier you'll make things for yourself and for the people who will have to work with the code.
+The process side will always be "in control", but delegate to the functional side as soon as possible.